May 13, 2025

 Medical school takes the same amount of time for nurses as it does for regular applicants.
 Your BSN degree counts as a bachelor's degree for going into medical school, although you should make sure you have taken all necessary prerequisite courses required by each medical school you apply to.

-Medical school is four years in length, residency can be three to seven years in length, then you can choose if you’d like to sub-specialize with a fellowship program, which can take one to three years to complete.
+Medical school is four years long, residency can be three to seven years long, and then you can choose to sub-specialize with a fellowship program, which can take one to three years to complete.

 2. Can I Get Into Medical School With A Nursing Degree?